Coastal-Wolf/WolfVue/README.md

 1. First and foremost, we need to improve the yolo model.
 Its pretty clear thats the main issue to be worked on.

 I think focusing on large and common mammals from North America is important.
 I think we should catogorize things like birds broadly, as it would be a nightmare to try to identify each species, same with waterfowl.
 I think we should limit our scope to maybe 20 species at most for now if we get that many.
-We'll burn that bridge when we get to it i suppose.
+We'll burn that bridge when we get to it i suppose. (also add more models which can be changed between within the program like a liberary)

 2. Implement support for images.